SFU-HiAccel/rodinia-hls/README.md

 # rodinia-hls

-Rodinia-hls is a HLS version of Rodinia Benchmark from HiAccel group.
+Rodinia-hls is an FPGA version of the widely used GPU benchmark suite Rodinia, written in HLS (High-Level Synthesis) C/C++.
+This project was initiated by Dr. Zhenman Fang when he was a postdoc at UCLA, mentoring a few summer intern students.
+Now it is updated and maintained by the SFU-HiAccel group at SFU, led by Dr. Fang.

 If you use Rodinia-hls in your research, please cite our FCCM 2018 paper:

-> J. Cong, Z. Fang, M. Lo, H. Wang, J. Xu and S. Zhang, "Understanding Performance Differences of FPGAs and GPUs," 2018 IEEE 26th Annual International Symposium on Field-Programmable Custom Computing Machines (FCCM), Boulder, CO, 2018
+> Jason Cong, Zhenman Fang, Michael Lo, Hanrui Wang, Jingxian Xu, Shaochong Zhang.
+"Understanding Performance Differences of FPGAs and GPUs".
+The 26th IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM 2018 short paper), Boulder CO, May 2018, pp. 172-175.

 ## Download